SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

   In the future, there may be additioal timers supported above 0x80.
 5. Otherwise, check bit 6 (0x40).
 If it is a 1, you have a type D timer on this pin.
 Bits 4 and 5 indicate which waveform output channel, and bits 0-2 indicate the mux option.
 Bit 3 is reserved for any future TCD1.
   Having both those pieces of information in the table improves performance.
 6. Finally, check bit 5 (0x20).
-Which If set, means a type B timer pin
+If set, means a type B timer pin
   a.
 3 LSBs contain the timer number.
 If bit 4 is set, it's the alternate pin.
 If a second or third is ever available, we'll use bit 3 just like TCA.